jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Si/ESPM_and_ESSJ.rst

    Patient cart SUJ setup with 4 ESPMs and 4 ESSJs

 To program the ESSJ, connect an :ref:`ESXX programmer <esxx>` to the JTAG port on the ESSJ board.
+Use ``essj.rpd``.
 Once programmed, the ESXX programmer should be removed.

 .. _esxx: